svipe/svipe-api-docs/oidc.md

 As you can see, the CIBA flow is very simple and well suited for a non-browser-based authentication.
 You only need to manage the display of the qrcode.

+## Sample script for pull-based CIBA

+An alternative to using CIBA in `push` mode, is to query the Svipe backend continuously using CIBA `pull` mode.
+While less immediate and more resource-intense, it does have the advantage that you don't need a publicly available endpoint, so it's very easy to get started.

+To show how this can be done, we've create a
+[sample bash script](https://github.com/svipe/svipe-oidc-rp-samples/blob/main/3_CIBA/test_ciba.bash).
+To use it, you only need to register an app in the Svipe Developer Portal and enable it for CIBA.

 # Other features